-During her 60-minute online training session on Thursday, August 20th at 3 pm ET, you will be provided with step-by-step guidance on how to correctly determine the situations wherein a Voluntary or Mandatory ABN form should be used.
+During her 60-minute online training session, you will be provided with step-by-step guidance on how to correctly determine the situations wherein a Voluntary or Mandatory ABN form should be used.

 Here are just a few of the ABN Mandatory or Voluntary how-to questions you’ll get answered during this upcoming online training: